gridscale/terraform-provider-gridscale/website/docs/d/ip.html.md

 page_title: "gridscale: ip"
 sidebar_current: "docs-gridscale-datasource-ip"
 description: |-
-  Gets the id of an ip.
+  Gets data of an IP address.
 ---

 # gridscale_ip

-Get the id of an ip resource.
+Get data of an IP address resource.
 This can be used to link ip addresses to a server.

 ## Example Usage

-Using the ip datasource for the creation of a server:
+Using ip datasource for the creation of a server:

 ```terraform
 data "gridscale_ipv4" "ipv4name"{